 - With their trailing habit, you can plant them in baskets or tubs to allow them to pour out!
 Or better still, let them climb up an arch or a trellis for a fine summer display of edible flowers and salads leaves!

 Now you can see why I love growing these edible flowers.
-I hope that you will find reading this guide on how to grow nasturtiums helpful and give it a go this spring!
+I hope that you will find reading this guide on how to grow nasturtiums helpful and give it a go this spring or early summer!